-The five types of limited liability companies (banks and financial institutions, publicly listed companies, companies issuing debt, state-owned companies and companies with assets worth at least IDR 50 billion) must publish audited financial statements that have been approved by their general meeting of shareholders.
-Annual reports should be prepared in accordance with Indonesia’s Generally Accepted Accounting Principles (PSAK).
-Indonesia is in the process of adapting these rules to the International Financial Reporting Standards (IFRS).
+The five types of limited iability companies (banks and financial institutions, publicly listed companies, companies issuing debt, state-owned companies and companies with assets worth at least IDR 50 billion) must publish audited financial statements that have been approved by their general meeting of shareholders.
+Annual reports should be prepared in accordance with Indonesia's generally accepted accounting principles (PSAK).
+Indonesia is in the process of adapting these rules to the international financial reporting standards (IFRS).

 The report must contain at least the following: